zachcampo15/OpenShift-Jenkins-Lab/README.md

 - You'll use the same command as above, but with the `registry-editor` role instead

 ### 4) Create `git-auth` Secret
-You will need to create an OpenShift secret that contains your GitLab credentials.
-These credentials will be used by the BuildConfig in step 5 to authenticate with your forked repository.
+You will need to create an OpenShift secret that contains your GitHub username and password.
+These credentials will be used by the BuildConfig in the next step to authenticate with your forked repository.

-Using the `oc` tool, create a `kubernetes.io/basic-auth` OpenShift secret that contains your GitLab username and password.
+Using the `oc` tool, create a `kubernetes.io/basic-auth` OpenShift secret that contains your GitHub username and password.

 Hints:
 - Where can you go to find information on how to create this secret?